voelzmo/codex/openvpn.md

-# How to Deploy OpenVPN and Setup Root Certificates with Vault
+# How to Deploy OpenVPN and Setup Root Certificates

 ## Enabling Remote Access